 Organization-Safety, Income & Growth Inc. is a Maryland corporation.
 The Company closed its initial public offering in June 2017 and its common stock is listed on the New York Stock Exchange under the symbol "SAFE."
 The Company's predecessor ("Original Safety" or the "Predecessor") was formed as a wholly-owned subsidiary of iStar on October 24, 2016. iStar contributed a pre-existing portfolio of Ground Leases to Original Safety and sought third party capital to grow its Ground Lease business.
 A second entity, SIGI Acquisition, Inc. ("SIGI"), was capitalized on April 14, 2017 by iStar and two institutional investors.
 On April 14, 2017, Original Safety merged with and into SIGI with SIGI surviving the merger and being renamed Safety, Income & Growth Inc. References herein to the Company refer to Original Safety before such merger and to the surviving company of such merger thereafter.
-Through these and other formation transactions, the Company as of December 31, 2016, (ii) completed the \$227 million 2017 Secured Financing (refer to Note 6) on March 30, 2017, (iii) issued 2,875,000 shares of the Company's common stock to two institutional investors for \$20.00 per share, or \$57.5 million (representing a 51% ownership interest in the Company at such time), and 2,775,000 shares of the Company's common stock to iStar for the Initial Portfolio.
+Through these and other formation transactions, the Company (i) acquired iStar's entire Ground Lease portfolio consisting of 12 properties (the "Initial Portfolio"), all of which were wholly-owned by the Company as of December 31, 2016, (ii) completed the \$227 million 2017 Secured Financing (refer to Note 6) on March 30, 2017, (iii) issued 2,875,000 shares of the Company's common stock to two institutional investors for \$20.00 per share, or \$57.5 million (representing a 51% ownership interest in the Company at such time), and 2,775,000 shares of the Company's common stock to iStar for \$20.00 per share, or \$55.5 million (representing a 49% ownership interest in the Company at such time), and (iv) paid \$340.0 million in total consideration to iStar for the Initial Portfolio.